People of Color

 December 20, 2020

-Policy Brief Examining PrEP Use among Medi-Cal Beneficiaries in California: Differences at the Intersection of Race/Ethnicity and Sex November 16, 2019 This Brief provides an update to the Southern California HIV/AIDS Policy Research Center policy brief Examining Pre-Exposure Prophylaxis (PrEP) Uptake among Medi-Cal Beneficiaries in California.
-It provides additional information related to PrEP utilization at the […]
+This Brief provides an update to the Southern California HIV/AIDS Policy Research Center policy brief Examining Pre-Exposure Prophylaxis (PrEP) Uptake among Medi-Cal Beneficiaries in California.
+It provides additional information related to PrEP utilization at the intersection of race/ethnicity and sex.
+These data show that the number of Medi-Cal beneficiaries receiving PrEP in California continued to […]

 Read More